The Willmore flow of Hopf-tori in the $3$-sphere: Appendix

-\underline{Acknowledgements}\\\\ The author wants to thank Professor Ben Andrews, Misses Professor Dr. Anna Dall'Acqua and Professor Tom Ilmanen for many decisive remarks and constructive critique.
-Moreover, the author wants to thank Professor Itai Shafrir and Professor Pinchover for their strong support and hospitality at the Technion, and also the Ministry of Absorption of the State of Israel for its scientific and financial support in the academic years 2019/2020 and 2020/2021.
+\underline{Acknowledgements:}\\\\ The author would like to thank Professor Itai Shafrir and Professor Yehuda Pinchover for their strong support and hospitality at the Mathematics Department of the ``Israel Institute of Technology''.
+The author is also indebted to the kind referee on account of his smart and helpful suggestions.
+The author was funded by the Ministry of Absorption of the State of Israel in the academic years 2019/2020, 2020/2021 and 2021/2022.